leourbina/edx-platform/docs/en_us/course_authors/source/running_course/course_enrollment.rst

 For a more detailed description of this process from a student's point of view, see :ref:`Sample Student Login Guide`.

-Course authors and instructors can enroll students in a course either before or after the students register their user accounts.
+Course authors and instructors, however, can enroll students in a course either before or after the students register their user accounts.

 To work on a course, all course staff members must also have registered and activated user accounts and be enrolled in the course.